Translation (biology): Errors in translation

+Regulation

 The process of translation is highly regulated in both eukaryotic and prokaryotic organisms.
 Regulation of translation can impact the global rate of protein synthesis which is closely coupled to the metabolic and proliferative state of a cell.

+To study this process, scientists have used a wide variety of methods such as structural biology, analytical chemistry (mass-spectrometry based), imaging of reporter mRNA translation (in which the translation of a mRNA is linked to an output, such as luminescence or fluorescence), and next-generation sequencing based methods.
+Other methods such as toeprinting assay can also be used to determine the location of ribosomes of a particular mRNA in vitro, and footprints of other proteins regulating translation.

-In addition, recent work has revealed that genetic differences and their subsequent expression as mRNAs can also impact translation rate in an RNA-specific manner.
+In particular, ribosome profiling, which is a powerful method, enables researchers to take a snapshot of all the proteins being translated at a given time, showing which parts of the mRNA are being translated into proteins by ribosomes at a given time.
+This method is useful because it looks at all the mRNAs instead of using reporters that would typically look at one specific mRNA at a time.
+Ribosome profiling provides valuable insights into translation dynamics, revealing the complex interplay between gene sequence, mRNA structure, and translation regulation.
+For example, research utilizing this method has revealed that genetic differences and their subsequent expression as mRNAs can also impact translation rate in an RNA-specific manner.

+Expanding on this concept, a more recent development is single-cell ribosome profiling, a technique that allows us to study the translation process at the resolution of individual cells.
+This is particularly significant as cells, even those of the same type, can exhibit considerable variability in their protein synthesis.
+Single-cell ribosome profiling has the potential to shed light on the heterogeneous nature of cells, leading to a more nuanced understanding of how translation regulation can impact cell behavior, metabolic state, and responsiveness to various stimuli or conditions.

 Clinical significance

 Translational control is critical for the development and survival of cancer.
 Cancer cells must frequently regulate the translation phase of gene expression, though it is not fully understood why translation is targeted over steps like transcription.
 While cancer cells often have genetically altered translation factors, it is much more common for cancer cells to modify the levels of existing translation factors.
 Several major oncogenic signaling pathways, including the RAS–MAPK, PI3K/AKT/mTOR, MYC, and WNT–β-catenin pathways, ultimately reprogram the genome via translation.
 Cancer cells also control translation to adapt to cellular stress.
 During stress, the cell translates mRNAs that can mitigate the stress and promote survival.
 An example of this is the expression of AMPK in various cancers; its activation triggers a cascade that can ultimately allow the cancer to escape apoptosis (programmed cell death) triggered by nutrition deprivation.
 Future cancer therapies may involve disrupting the translation machinery of the cell to counter the downstream effects of cancer.